imofix/imofix-plugin/README.md

 | `data-button-bottom` (optional)     | How far from the bottom the banner should float (e.g. `24px` - use either top or bottom). |
 | `data-button-left` (optional)       | How far from the left the banner should float (e.g. `24px` - use either right or left).   |

-For more styling options, please use CSS custom properties.
-You can find all supported properties in [button.css](src/button.css).
+If you want more customization, you can use CSS custom properties—see [button.css](src/button.css) for all options.
+If you want even more customization, it may be best to remove `show-button` altogether and open the banner imperatively with your own button.

 ### Opening the banner imperatively